cran/ggstatsplot/README.md

 ## `ggcoefstats`

-`ggcoefstats` creates a lot with the regression coefficients’ point estimates as dots with confidence interval whiskers.
+`ggcoefstats` creates a dot-and-whisker plot point estimates for regression coefficients as dots with confidence intervals as whiskers.

 ``` r
 # for reproducibility